Minimum qualifying debt:

 Freedom Debt Relief Lawsuit

-The Consumer Financial Protection Bureau filed a lawsuit against Freedom Debt Relief, alleging that the company had violated:
+In 2019, the Consumer Financial Protection Bureau filed a lawsuit against Freedom Debt Relief, alleging that the company had violated:

 - The Telemarketing Sales Rule with advance fees and misleading customers on their rights over funds deposited with the company.